Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Multi-channel deep network structure

-We then reassemble all approximated blocks $\{r_i^{t+1}\}_{i=1}^K$ to build a full, approximated image, $R^{t+1}$, for further denoising processing.
-To enable training of the deep reconstruction network, we modify the famous DnCNN network to implement full-image denoising.
-Traditional denoising methods, such as hard thresholding in BCS and BM3D in Damp algorithm, will not work in deep network architecture, since they cannot propagate gradients.
-This restricts us to focus on feed-forward convolutional neural networks.
-DnCNN is our choice, which fortunately offers improved performance on image deblocking and Gaussian denoising.
-Our deep reconstruction network is composed of $T$ phases.
-Each phase has 5 convolutional layers, and the configuration is designed by referring to the DnCNN network.
-The first layer generates $d$ feature maps with the $d$ kernels of size $f\times f \times 1$, and last layer generates 1 feature map with one $f \times f \times d$ kernel.
-All three other layers employ $d$ kernels, each of which is of the size of $f\times f\times d$.
-It should be noted that all conventional layers explore the RELU activation function except the last layer.
-In DnCNN, 20 convolutional layers are employed to form a deep network for image denoising.
-In our network model, 5 convolutional layers form a phase, and $T$ phases are employ to deal with both image denoising and image approximation.
-In our experiments, $d$, $f$ and $T$ are set to 64, 3 and 10, respectively.
-Let $w_t^{\rm deep}$ be the parameters of convolutional kernels in $t^{th}$ phase.
+All approximated blocks $\{r_i^{t+1}\}_{i=1}^K$ are reassembled to build an approximate version of the whole image, $R^{t+1}$, for further denoising processing.
+To enable training of the deep reconstruction network, the famous DnCNN network is modified to implement full-image denoising.
+Traditional denoising methods, such as hard thresholding in BCS-SPL and BM3D in DAMP algorithm, do not work in deep network structure, since they cannot propagate gradients.
+This restricts focus on feed-forward convolutional neural networks.
+Fortunately, DnCNN offers improved performance on image deblocking and Gaussian denoising.
+The proposed reconstruction network is composed of $T$ phases.
+Each phase has $l$ convolutional layers, and the configuration is designed by referring to the DnCNN network.
+The first layer generates $d$ feature maps with the $d$ kernels of size $f\times f \times 1$, the following two layers employ $d$ kernels, each of which is of size $f\times f\times d$, and the last layer generates one feature map with an $f \times f \times d$ kernel.
+It should be noted that all conventional layers explore the relu activation function except the last layer.
+In DnCNN, 20 convolutional layers are employed to form a deep network for image denoising, while in our network model, $l$ convolutional layers form a phase and $T$ phases are employed to deal with both image denoising and image approximation.
+In the experiments, $d$, $f$, $l$, and $T$ are set to 64, 3, 4, and 10, respectively.
+Let $w_t^{\rm deep}$ be the parameters of convolutional kernels in $t$-th phase.
 Then one has

-where $R^1$ is the approximated image in the first phase in the deep network.
+where $R^1$ is the approximated concatenated image in the first phase of the deep network.